JiwoonKim/CS50-NOTES/README.md

 - `crack`: a program that cracks passwords encryped by C's DES-based crypt function (hash function).

-> learned about encryption and decryption, hash funcitons, ASCII values, how to use command-line arguments in programs, manipulate strings, and convert chars to integers.
+> learned about __encryption and decryption__, hash funcitons, ASCII values, how to use command-line arguments in programs, manipulate strings, and convert chars to integers.

 ## Pset3: fifteen
 > Initially, Pset3 was to implement a game of fifteen in February, 2016.